NO Butter Cream Cheese Frosting Recipe

 - Continue to mix on medium high for more 3 minutes until light and fluffy.

 - Check consistency – if too soft add a little more powder sugar.
-If necessary add a tbsp or more of whipping cream to lighten it up.
+If too stiff add a tbsp or more of whipping cream to lighten it up.

 - The more you whip, the lighter this frosting becomes.
 Just like whipped cream frosting.